sendbird/sendbird-platform-sdk-java/docs/UserApi.md

 <a name="viewNumberOfChannelsByJoinStatus"></a>
 # **viewNumberOfChannelsByJoinStatus**
-> ViewNumberOfChannelsByJoinStatusResponse viewNumberOfChannelsByJoinStatus(userId, apiToken, state)
+> ViewNumberOfChannelsByJoinStatusResponse viewNumberOfChannelsByJoinStatus(apiToken, userId, state)

 View number of channels by join status